-Since 30 March 2020, An Post are delivering a range of new measures to support communities, including:
+An Post delivers a range of measures to support communities, including:

 - Newspaper-ordering and delivery service

-An Post has also announced special arrangements for people unable to collect their social welfare payments at the post office.
+An Post also has arrangements for people who cannot collect their social welfare payments at the post office.
 Customers can nominate a person, called a Temporary Agent, to collect their payment on their behalf.
-The recipient must download and complete a Temporary Agent form (pdf).
+To nominate your 'temporary agent', download and complete a Temporary Agent form (pdf).
 The form is also available from the post office.